-We are lucky enough to live in East London.
+We were lucky enough to spend time living in East London.
 It’s our favourite part of the city.
 The East End is a melting pot of different cultures and nationalities.
 Many of the most prominent British political movements have been spawned on its streets over the centuries, and today the area is a seedbed of arts, culture and a diversity of international cuisine.

 We have compiled this self-guided walking tour based on our own local knowledge.
 It combines some of East London’s most legendary spots with a few hidden gems that we’ve uncovered ourselves.

 What does this alternative London walking tour include?

 Our tour features various highlights and hidden gems of the East End, including:

 - Alderman’s Walk and St Botolph’s Bishopsgate Church